 Deleting environments

-Environments can be deleted, except for production.
+You can delete environments, except for production.
 To remove a production deployment, first promote another deployment to production or delete the entire model.- Deleted environments are removed from the overview but remain in billing history.

 - They do not consume resources after deletion.